CHARM-BDF/charmgpt/README.INFO.PinnedGraphs.md

 2. That the artifact with that ID exists in the artifacts array
 3. Server logs for the "PINNED GRAPH DETECTED" message
 4. Network requests to confirm the graph is being sent

+If Control/Command+Click is not working:
+1. Check browser console for any errors
+2. Verify that the event object is being passed correctly to the handler
+3. Try using both Control and Command keys (on Mac)
+4. Ensure the chat input state is being updated correctly